tersesystems/blacklite/README.md

 }
 ```

-And then add the libraries and codecs that you want:
+And then add the libraries and codecs that you want.

+For logback:

 ```
 implementation 'com.tersesystems.blacklite:blacklite-logback:<latestVersion>'
 implementation 'com.tersesystems.blacklite:blacklite-codec-zstd:<latestVersion>'
 ```

-or
+or for log4j:

 ```
 implementation 'com.tersesystems.blacklite:blacklite-log4j2:<latestVersion>'
-implementation 'com.tersesystems.blacklite:blacklite-codec-zstd:<latestVersion>'
+implementation 'com.tersesystems.blacklite:blacklite-log4j2-codec-zstd:<latestVersion>'
 ```

 ### Maven